PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/prompt_response_response_3.md

                     value = received_body.getlist(field.alias)
                 else:
                     value = received_body.get(field.alias)
+            if (
-                if value is None:
+                value is None
-                    value = []
+                or (isinstance(field_info, params.Form) and value == "")
+                or (
+                    isinstance(field_info, params.Form)
+                    and field.shape in sequence_shapes
+                    and len(value) == 0
+                )
+            ):
-                if isinstance(value, list):
+                if field.required:
+                    errors.append(ErrorWrapper(MissingError(), loc=("body", field.alias)))
+                else:
+                    values[field.name] = deepcopy(field.default)
+            else:
                 v_, errors_ = field.validate(value, values, loc=("body", field.alias))
                 if isinstance(errors_, ErrorWrapper):
                     errors.append(errors_)
                 elif isinstance(errors_, list):
                     errors.extend(errors_)
                 else:
                     values[field.name] = v_
-                else:
-                    if field.required and value == "":
-                        errors.append(ErrorWrapper(MissingError(), loc=("body", field.alias)))
-                    else:
-                        values[field.name] = deepcopy(field.default)
     return values, errors
 ```

-The corrected function now properly handles different input data types and converts them into the appropriate data structure.
-It also addresses the issue raised in the GitHub post by collecting repeated keys in the 2-tuple list before validation.
-This code should pass the failing test, satisfy the expected input/output variable information, and resolve the issue posted in GitHub.
+In this corrected version, the function processes the received body and extracts values based on the required parameters.
+It properly handles different field shapes and validation of the values, and constructs the `values` dictionary and `errors` list.
+This version should pass the failing tests and satisfy the expected input/output variable information provided.

+Additionally, the corrected version should address the issue posted in the GitHub Bug Title: "Support repeated key=value in form data" by appropriately collecting repeated keys and assigning their values as a list before validation.